St. John the Apostle Oratory

 Banner

-Hangs above the Chapel Altar
+Hangs above the Chapel's Altar

-An antique banner above the altar depicts the Blessed Virgin Mary, who is venerated at the chapel under her title Maria Santissima del Lume (Most Holy Mary of Light), also known as the Madonna del Lume (Madonna of the Light), the patron saint of fishermen.
+An antique banner above the altar depicts the Blessed Virgin Mary, who is venerated at the chapel under her title Maria Santissima del Lume (Most Holy Mary of Light), also known as the Madonna del Lume (Madonna of the Light), the patron saint of Sicilian fishermen.
 In Sicily, some time during the 1700s, when a group of fishermen from the small village of Ponticello lost their way at sea and prayed to the Madonna to help them find their way home, the fishermen's prayers were answered when a light suddenly appeared in the sky and guided them safely back to shore.

-Ever since, the Madonna del Lume has been regarded as the patron Saint of fishermen and Sicilians have gathered every October to pay homage to her and to honor the lives of fishermen who were lost at sea.
+Ever since, the Madonna del Lume has been regarded as the patron Saint of fishermen, and Sicilians have gathered every October to pay homage to her and to honor the lives of fishermen who were lost at sea.
 This Catholic tradition was brought to San Francisco's North Beach by Sicilian immigrants, who arrived in the Bay Area in droves, beginning in the mid 1800s.
 In 1935 the Madonna del Lume Society was organized, and the first official Madonna del Lume celebration took place in 1936.

-On the first Saturday in October, the day before Rosary Sunday, in a ritual practiced since mediæval times, the words of the Blessing of Ships are intoned over the boats of San Francisco's fishing fleet, as they process out the Golden Gate:
+On the first Saturday in October, the day before Rosary Sunday, in a ritual practiced since mediaeval times, the words of the Blessing of Ships are intoned over the boats of San Francisco's fishing fleet, as they process out the Golden Gate:

 Benedic naves istas dextera tua sancta....